Knitting Socks on 9" Circular Needles

 Knit the foot as per your pattern instructions

 You can continue working the toe on the 9” circulars until the sock is too small to fit around the circular needle.
-I then change to DPNs to finish the last few rows before closing with Kitchener Stitch, however you can use the 9" circulars in a Magic Loop fashion to finish the toe.
+You can change to DPNs to finish the last few rows before closing with Kitchener Stitch, however you can use the 9" circulars in a Magic Loop fashion to finish the toe.
 I usually decrease to about 16 stitches each needle (32 stitches in total) stretching around the needle as I decrease.

 Following on from the instructions above: